Twin City Thunderbirds

-The Twin City Thunderbirds (formerly the Carolina Thunderbirds) are a minor league professional hockey team located in Winston-Salem, North Carolina, and play in the Federal Prospects Hockey League.
-Their home games are played at the Winston-Salem Fairgrounds Arena.
+The Twin City Thunderbirds are a minor professional ice hockey team based in Winston-Salem, North Carolina.
+The team competes in the Federal Prospects Hockey League (FPHL) and plays its home games at the Winston-Salem Fairgrounds Arena.
+The franchise was founded in 2016 and began play in 2017 as the Carolina Thunderbirds.

+As the Carolina Thunderbirds, the team won the Commissioner's Cup in 2019 and reached the Commissioner's Cup Finals in three consecutive seasons from 2022–23 through 2024–25.
+The franchise adopted its current name and logo in September 2025.

 History

+Formation and inaugural season

-In August 2016, the Federal Hockey League (FHL) announced that multiple FHL franchise owner Barry Soskin would place an expansion team in Winston-Salem for the 2017–18 FHL season.
-The team name was announced in September as the Carolina Thunderbirds after the former professional team that had last played in Winston-Salem in 1992.
-In June 2017, Berlin River Drivers head coach Andre Niec was hired as the Thunderbirds' inaugural head coach.
+In August 2016, the Federal Hockey League (FHL) approved an expansion franchise for Winston-Salem beginning with the 2017–18 FHL season.
+The Carolina Thunderbirds name was announced the following month, reviving the identity of the professional team that had last played in Winston-Salem in 1992.
+In June 2017, former Berlin River Drivers head coach Andre Niec was hired as the franchise's inaugural head coach.